 Brilliantly put, Robert! said Betty, I'm glad I haven't eaten you.
 To end on a possibly positive note, Harry, what do you propose as a corrective for the current human chaos?

 Well, I answered, I think we should look at the internet companies, including the ones demonized by Bannon, as the source, potentially, of wisdom.
-I don't mean the wisdom of realizing that endless scroll-down is addictive, or that your refrigerator can order milk, but some other kind of wisdom, maybe yet to be expressed.
+I don't mean the wisdom of realizing that endless scroll-down is addictive, or that your refrigerator can order milk, or that you can monetize information, but some other kind of wisdom, maybe yet to be expressed.
 The major internet companies are poised to be financial and intellectual centers of leadership, alternative government, should traditional government further weaken.
 How about this: I will believe that there is wisdom to be found in internet companies, and it will be true because I believe it!

 Betty laughed; Jesus and Gandalf nodded; Robert spat.

 I think that does it for tonight, friends, said Betty.
 Until next new moon!

 We trudged our separate ways over the desert.